Introduction to Machine Learning: Perfect sampling methods

 \section{Perfect sampling methods}

-The Markov chain simulation methods, provided in the previous sections do not provide exact samples from the distribution $q$, but only increasingly accurate approximations.
+We assume, in this section, that $\CB$ is a finite set.
+The Markov chain simulation methods provided in the previous sections do not provide exact samples from the distribution $q$, but only increasingly accurate approximations.
 Perfect sampling algorithms \citep{pp96,pp98,fill98} use Markov chains ``backwards'' to generate exact samples.
 To describe them, it is easier to describe a Markov chain as a stochastic recursive equation of the form

 where $U_{n+1}$ is independent of $X_n, X_{n-1}, \ldots$, and the $U_k$'s are identically distributed.
 In the discrete case (assumed in this section), and given a stochastic matrix $P$, one can take $U_n$ to be the uniformly distributed variable used to sample from $(p(X_n, x), x\in\CB)$.
 Conversely, the transition probability associated to \cref{eq:mc.rec} is $p(x,y) = P(f(x, U) = y).$